Dr Nick ThorpeHead of School

-I am Principal Lecturer in Archaeology and Head of the Department of Archaeolology, Anthropology and Georgraphy.
+I am Principal Lecturer in Archaeology and Head of the School of History and Archaeology.
 I have been a lecturer at the University of Winchester since 1994.
 Previous to that I took my undergraduate degree in Archaeology at the University of Reading and then carried out a PhD in the Anthropology Department at University College London, titled Neolithic and Bronze Age Wessex and Yorkshire: a Comparative Study.
 I did some teaching at UCL, then at the University of Århus in Denmark and the University of Liverpool.

 At Winchester I was the Programme Leader for the undergraduate degrees in Archaeology and Archaeological Practice for many years.
 I currently teach European and British prehistory, archaeological theory, theme studies on death, religion and landscape and excavation methods to both undergraduate and postgraduate students.
 I have also supervised a number of research students on topics including prehistoric horses in Britain, human remains in caves in Yorkshire, warfare and bronze hoards.

 As well as academic works listed below I have collaborated on three popular books: Centuries of Darkness, Ancient Inventions and Ancient Mysteries.